vkammili5/weather-api/README.md

 This is a C# solution to the Weather API.

-This API consumes 2 public APIs:
+This API consumes 2 **public APIs**:

 1. [Weather data by Open-meteo.com](https://open-meteo.com/) for getting today's weather at a specified coordinate (latitude, longitude)
 2. [Geocoding data by Open-meteo.com](https://open-meteo.com/en/docs/geocoding-api) for getting the coordinate (latitude, longitude) at a specified city name.

-This API also allows users to specify their own "custom city" with city `name`, `latitude`, `longitude` so that the API can recognise new cities not found by the public API.
+This API also allows users to specify their own "custom city" (with city `name`, `latitude`, `longitude`) so that the API can recognise new cities not found by the Geocoding public API.

-The Base URL of the Weather API is `https://localhost:7123/`

-The API has the following endpoints:
+The Base URL of the Weather API is `https://localhost:7123/`, and has the following endpoints:

 | Action     | Endpoint                                | What it does                                                                                                    | API Documentation                                |
 | ---------- | --------------------------------------- | --------------------------------------------------------------------------------------------------------------- | ------------------------------------------------ |